AyboFrankOz/HyperV-ADDS-DNS-DHCP-Redundancy-Lab/README.md

 Finish!
 ![DHCP](https://github.com/AyboFrankOz/HyperV-ADDS-DNS-DHCP-Redundancy-Lab/blob/deb51181a066bb3a473ae191074428b2362dd162/images/DHCP%20(14).PNG)

-To test the DHCP configuration, I quickly added a Windows 10 Pro virtual machine as a client named PC001.
+**To test the DHCP configuration**, I quickly added a Windows 10 Pro virtual machine as a client named PC001.
 As expected, it does not have a static IP address assigned.
 When running ipconfig, the client successfully received an IP address of 192.168.0.30, which falls within the DHCP scope configured earlier (192.168.0.30–192.168.0.230).
 This confirms that the DHCP server is functioning correctly and distributing addresses as intended.
 ![DHCPtest](https://github.com/AyboFrankOz/HyperV-ADDS-DNS-DHCP-Redundancy-Lab/blob/c9626a3195a4983eeda052fce054c86bb42c044d/images/DHCPtest.PNG)

 *You can also observe that both the DNS server and default gateway/DHCP-related configuration are currently pointing to 192.168.0.2.
 This is expected at this stage of the lab, as only the primary server (DC01) is active.
 This configuration will be updated later once redundancy is fully implemented with DC02 and DHCP02, ensuring high availability and failover capabilities across the environment.*